GoogleCloudPlatform/generative-ai/rag_grounding/README.md

 - **[ragas_with_gemini.ipynb](../use-cases/retrieval-augmented-generation/rag-evaluation/ragas_with_gemini.ipynb)**:
   Use Case - using Ragas with Gemini for Eval.
 - **[deepeval_with_gemini.ipynb](../use-cases/retrieval-augmented-generation/rag-evaluation/deepeval_with_gemini.ipynb)**:
-  Use Case - using Deepeval with Gemini for Eval.
+  Use Case - using DeepEval with Gemini for Eval.

 ## Out of the Box RAG/Grounding